Finding Critical ValuesIn Exercises 17–20, refer to the informati... | Channels for Pearson+

 Step 4: Compare the test statistic (calculated from the sample data) to the critical value(s).
 If the test statistic falls in the critical region (beyond the critical value(s)), reject the null hypothesis (H0).
 Otherwise, fail to reject H0.

 Step 5: State the conclusion in the context of the problem.
-For example, if H0 is rejected, explain what this means in terms of the original claim or research question.
+If H0 is rejected, explain that there is sufficient evidence to support the alternative hypothesis (H1).
+If H0 is not rejected, explain that there is insufficient evidence to support H1.

 Verified video answer for a similar problem: